- Can I bring along my family to the Netherlands?

-When you wish to bring your family to the Netherlands, the Dutch immigration rules and regulations are applicable.
-Often your family members need a residence permit.
+When you wish to bring your family with a non -EU nationality to the Netherlands, the Dutch immigration rules and regulations are applicable.
+Your family members need a residence permit.
 Whether this is possible, depends on your situation.
 Of course you can leave this to Settle Service, with our vast experience we know our way in all work-related immigration procedures.

 Our Family Immigration Services provide security for the entire family.
 We analyse the specific situation and advise the feasibility and the best procedure(s) to follow.
 Your and your family members’ immigration will be arranged compliantly and care-free.

 Our goal is to make moves, so you don’t have to.

 “Very Supportive Stuffs, even when I felt impatient they always there to talk.“